 In the double-height atrium entrance, the installation of a striking bespoke feature by The Light Lab, entitled ‘The Helix’, resembles an unravelling strand of DNA.
 The ‘base-pairs’ are integrated with the latest SPI LED technology that allows for infinite possibilities of colour, movement and interactivity to welcome the public to the destination.

-The following phase then culminates in the addition of a new, innovative lighting installation – the first public feature of its kind in Europe.
+The initial phase saw the addition of a new, innovative lighting installation – the first public feature of its kind in Europe.
 Using matching SPI LED technology, The Light Lab team designed, fabricated and installed their bespoke Spectraglass fins, as pioneered at Penn Station, New York, to create a 40m long undulating, digitally animated canvas.
-Easily programmable with intelligent lighting control by Pharos, the light art was commissioned to long term collaborators studio miriamandtom.

 These lighting installations have refreshed the visibility of the destination from the High Street and along New Street, creating a dynamic, expressive and social mall, further cementing Grand Central’s position as one of Birmingham’s most iconic landmarks.